beejjorgensen/bgipc/src/bgipc_part_0300_signals.md

 has significance that only you understand to a process?
 There are two signals that aren't reserved: `SIGUSR1` and `SIGUSR2`.
 You are free to use these for whatever you want and handle them in whatever way you choose.
-(For example, my cd player program might respond to `SIGUSR1` by advancing to the next track.
+(For example, my CD player program might respond to `SIGUSR1` by advancing to the next track.
 In this way, I could control it from the command line by typing "`kill -SIGUSR1 nnnn`".)